marklogic-community/data-hub-central-community/CONTRIBUTING.md

 Writing good commit logs is important.
 A commit log should describe what changed and why.
 Follow these guidelines when writing one:

-1. The first line should be 50 characters or less and contain a short description of the change including the Issue number prefixed by a hash (#).
+1. The first line should be 50 characters or fewer and contain a short description of the change including the Issue number prefixed by a hash (#).
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.